RDJ00/tr-inc/progress.md

 - Updated About page "Our Story" section with expanded narrative about Jacqueline Sinclair's personal journey
 - Updated "Meet the Team" section with current team members and leadership information
 - Removed redundant "Our Founder" section from About page as founder details are now in the story section
+- Enhanced About page mobile responsiveness with proper stacking and sizing across all screen sizes
+- Added Framer Motion animations to About page sections for smooth entry and scrolling effects
+- Created Sanity CMS schema and data structure for the About page
+- Built CMS-ready version of About page with proper loading states and fallback content

 ## Next Steps
 - Define project requirements